-Each company has its own, or multiple expressions of its own, unique culture.
+Each company has its own unique culture.

-Also called organizational culture, this encompasses the values, visions, ideals, norms, working language, systems and habits of a group who work together.
+It encompasses the values, visions, ideals, norms, working language, systems and habits of a group who work together.
 A good human resources employee develops and manages their company’s culture.
 They recruit new hires, maintain benefits and payroll, mediate conflict and engage in training and development.
 Their role is at the core of a company’s success.

 What does a human resources worker do?